Cash crisis exacerbates famine in Darfur and Kordofan

 In North Darfur, food prices have skyrocketed in El Fasher, the capital of North Darfur state in western Sudan, amid a worsening cash crisis as the city remains under siege and fighting continues.

-In the locality of Kutum in North Darfur, a person revealed to Radio Dabanga that cash is not available and that the commission for transferring through your bank against cash is 10 per cent, and that traders are forced to deliver the amounts in installments within days due to the lack of liquidity.
+In the locality of Kutum in North Darfur, a person told Radio Dabanga that cash is not available and that the commission for transferring through your bank against cash is 10 per cent, and that traders are forced to deliver the amounts in installments within days due to the lack of liquidity.
 He pointed to the significant rise in commodity prices.

 Decline in buying